SalesforceCommerceCloud/raml-toolkit/README.md

   $ raml-toolkit diff BASE NEW

 ARGUMENTS
-  BASE  The base API spec file (ruleset / diff-only mode) or configuration (directory mode) NEW   The new API spec file (ruleset / diff-only mode) or configuration (directory mode)
+  BASE  The base API spec file (ruleset / diff-only mode) or directory NEW   The new API spec file (ruleset / diff-only mode) or directory

 OPTIONS
   -f, --format=(json|console)                        Format of the output.
 Defaults to JSON if --out-file is specified,